Chalarangelo/30-seconds-of-code/snippets/truncate-text.md

 2. `white-space: nowrap` prevents the text from exceeding one line in height.
 3. `text-overflow: ellipsis` makes it so that if the text exceeds its dimensions, it will end with an ellipsis.
+4. `width: 200px;` ensures the element has a dimension, to know when to get ellipsis

 #### Browser support